Percentage of Dogs and Cats with Dental Disease

 - firstname.lastname@example.org / Burke, VA

-We are open on Sundays from 9:00 a.m. to 12:00 p.m. for appointments and boarder drop-off and pick-up.
+We are open on Sundays from 9:00 a.m. to 12:00 p.m. for appointments.
 If you do not have an appointment, but find on Sunday you have a sick pet in need of care, please give us a call.

 Vet Assistants are available to receive or send home your pet during the above hours.